omarmohamedreda/ToDoApp/README.md

 ## 📖 Example Commands

-add "Buy milk" -t Shopping -p High     # Add a task with tag and priority list                                   # List all tasks with their indexes done 2                                 # Mark task #2 as done delete 3                               # Delete task #3
+add "Buy milk"                         # Add a task with tag and priority list                                   # List all tasks with their indexes done 2                                 # Mark task #2 as done delete 3                               # Delete task #3